darasus/ai-blog/content/7-tips-to-keep-you-motivated-when-working-out.md

   achieve throughout your journey.
 Ask for help from a professional therapist to help you through any underlying issues that hold you back.
 If you have anxiety, try to find ways to cope with it.
+intro: >-
+  Working out is great for your body and your mind.
+Not only does exercise have a positive effect on your physical health, but it also has benefits in terms of reducing stress and anxiety, as well as improving mental processes such as memory and concentration.

+  Working out regularly requires motivation and perseverance.
+It’s not easy to find the time or motivation to hit the gym day after day.
+And while some people might thrive off having someone tell them what to do, other people need help in order to keep going.

+  It can be difficult to keep up with a regular exercise routine, especially when you’re feeling unmotivated.
+Even the most dedicated workout enthusiasts can struggle with keeping their routines fresh and exciting.
+If you feel like you’ve hit a wall when it comes to keeping up a healthy routine, here are some tips that will help you get back on track:
 ---

 ## Set small, attainable goals